-Death (Continued) Amount Member's contributions with 6.00% interest compounded daily until July 1, 2011 and 4.00% thereafter.
+• Death (Continued) Amount Member's contributions with 6.00% interest compounded daily until July 1, 2011 and 4.00% thereafter.
 Termination Refund of contributions Age/Service requirement Termination of state service.
 Amount Member's contributions with 6.00% interest through June 30, 2011 compounded daily.
 Beginning July 1, 2011 a member's contributions will increase at 4.00% interest compounded daily.
 If a member is vested, a deferred annuity may be elected in lieu of a refund.
 Deferred benefit Age/service requirement Partially or fully vested.
 Amount Benefit computed under law in effect at termination and increased by the following annual augmentation percentage: (a.)
 0.00% before July 1, 1971; (b.)
 5.00% from July 1, 1971 to January 1, 1981; (c.)
 3.00% thereafter (2.50% if hired after June 30, 2006) until January 1 of the year following attainment of age 55 or January 1, 2012, whichever is earlier; and (d.)
 5.00% thereafter until the annuity begins (2.50% if hired after June 30, 2006), but before January 1, 2012; (e.)
 2.00% from January 1, 2012 thereafter.
-Amount is payable at normal or early retirement.
-Optional form conversion Actuarially equivalent factors based on the 1983 Group Annuity Mortality, factors blended 75% male and 25% female (set forward two years), and 6% interest.
+0 (1 10 Amount is payable at normal or early retirement.
+Optional form conversion factors Actuarially equivalent factors based on RP-2000 mortality for healthy annuitants white collar adjustment, projected to 2027 using scale AA, set forward one year for males and set back one year for females, blended 70% males, and 6.5% interest.
 Combined service annuity Members are eligible for combined service benefits if they: (a.)
 Have sufficient allowable service in total that equals or exceeds the applicable service credit vesting requirement of the retirement plan with the longest applicable service credit vesting requirement; (b.)
-Have at least six months of allowable service credit in each plan worked (c) and (c) Are not in receipt of a benefit from another plan, or have applied for benefits with an effective date within one year.
+Have at least six months of allowable service credit in each plan worked under; and (c.)
+Are not in receipt of a benefit from another plan, or have applied for benefits with an effective date within one year.
 Members who meet the above requirements must have their benefit based on the following: (a.)
-Anowable service in all covered plans are combined in order to determine eligibility for early retirement. (b.)
+Allowable service in all covered plans are combined in order to determine eligibility for early retirement. (b.)
 Average salary is based on the high five consecutive years during their entire service in all covered plans.
 Changes in plan provisions None.